 When a museum website has a “Plan Your Visit” page that’s divided up by age groups, from 3 years old on, you know that the whole family is in for a treat.
 I’m going to tease you by passing you on to the very informative website for the specifics, but you could easily spend the whole day here and still not have seen or done everything you wanted to do.

 If dinosaurs are popular in your house, this place will be right up your street.
 Some of the animatronic dinosaurs can be pretty scary, so you might want to prep the little ones first.
 For slightly older kids there’s the earthquake zone, where you can really feel the earth move, and the museum’s hands-on science centre, where over-7s can handle some of the animal, plant and geological treasures in the museum’s collections.
+During the festive period around Christmas, you’ll find a lovely ice rink (one of several ice skating rinks around central London in the winter) in front of the museum to enjoy.

 Like the Natural History Museum, the Victoria and Albert museum (or the V&A, as it’s known), is housed in a beautiful building — the sort that makes you crane your neck up and drop your mouth open.
 And inside it’s just as awe-inspiring.
 This treasure trove of art and design used to be all about staring at the contents of glass cabinets, but they have done a lot of work recently on bringing these artifacts to life and getting children and young people interested in what’s on offer.
 You can borrow a backpack to imagine that you are a time traveller or an Indian emperor; become a design detective at the drop-in design centre; or take the Tudor or Silver Trail.
 Great stuff, but best for kids over 5.